 Unfortunately, diet soda may not be a better alternative.
-A new study found that artificially sweetened drinks may be just as harmful to cardiovascular health as sugar-sweetened sodas.
+A 2020 study found that artificially sweetened drinks may be just as harmful to cardiovascular health as sugar-sweetened sodas.
 And if these risks aren’t enough to put down the soda, consider these benefits of cutting back on soft and diet drinks:

 - Fewer headaches and migraines